 SOARR stands for Supporting Older Adults through Relationships and Resources.
 It is a project initiated by the Center for Inclusive Design and Engineering (CIDE) to reduce social isolation and loneliness through the application of technology.

-We aim to provide coaching, training, and materials to tech-savvy, older adults 'tech mentors' who will then offer peer-to-peer support to older adults in Colorado.
+We aim to provide coaching, training, and materials to tech-savvy, older adult 'tech mentors' who will then offer peer-to-peer support to older adults in Colorado.

 We hope to help older adults feel more connected and confident in a technology-dependent world.